 Your COVID-19 Task Force of JMU

-Prof. Dr. Paul Pauli, Prof. Dr. Andreas Dörpinghaus, Prof. Dr. Doris Fischer, Dr. Uwe Klug
+Prof. Dr. Paul Pauli, Prof. Dr. Volker Behr, Prof. Dr. Lars Dölken, Prof. Dr. Andreas Dörpinghaus, Prof. Dr. Doris Fischer, Stella Gaus, Dr. Uwe Klug, Sven Winzenhörlein

 The relevant infection control regulations in public areas also apply to public areas on the university campus.

-2. Germany is subject to travel restrictions when entering the country from many states.
-These are issued by the Federal Ministry of the Interior (BMI).
-Please inform yourself before your trip at the BMI, which regulations apply for the country from which you are entering Germany.
-These regulations must be strictly adhered to.
+2. Travel restrictions and quarantine regulations apply to Germany when entering from many countries.
+Please inform yourself before your trip at the Federal Foreign Office which regulations apply in detail to the country from which you are entering Germany.
+These regulations must be strictly observed.

 Persons aged 6 years or older who have been in an area classified by the Robert Koch Institute (RKI) as a high incidence area or virus variant area during the 10 days prior to entering Germany must carry proof of testing for infection with the SARS-CoV-2 coronavirus with them upon entry and present it to the responsible authorities upon request and, if necessary, to the transport company prior to travel.

 In Germany, quarantine regulations are issued by the federal states.
 We ask you to carefully read the quarantine/testing regulations valid in your destination federal state before entering the country; relevant information can be found on the website of the state ministries of health or senate administrations.
 Here you find information on the quarantine regulations of the Free State of Bavaria.

 - Students who are planning to travel abroad should adhere to the travel advisories issued by the German Federal Foreign Office.